Student to Student

 Most schools are looking for people willing to make a commitment of at least a year.
 More important to the schools than the degree is a person's ability to learn new things and pass on the knowledge that they already have.
 We already know how to speak English.
 What schools want to know is whether or not we can teach it to others.

-Volunteer on a Budget in an Ecovillage, Workcamp, or with WWOOF
+Volunteer on a Budget in a Workcamp, WWOOF, or with an Ecovillage

 Another way people from all over the world are traveling and experiencing different ways of life is by working in one of the many ecovillages located worldwide.
 An association called The Global Ecovillage Network (GEN) helps organize nearly hundreds of villages worldwide.
 Most of the villages need volunteers to help maintain gardens and harvests, build or restore buildings, and set up alternative energy systems.
 Room and board often can be traded for working.